 Any individual aged above 16 years, can become a member of a trade union.
 In cases of retrenchment, the employer should inform the trade union official representing the area by issuing a notice of fewer than thirty days before retrenchment, that is the employee is a member of a trade union.
 If the employee is not a member of any trade union, then the employer should write to the employee directly informing them of the termination.
-Labour laws in Kenya on registration of an employee into a trade union fall under the Labour Relations Act of 2007.
+Labour laws in Kenya on registration of an employee into a trade union fall under the Labour Relations Act.

 Labour laws on the resignation

 When an employee wants to resign from his/her job, he/she must inform the employer one month before they stop working, that’s if they receive monthly payments.
 If the employee does not give the employer the notice/letter of resignation, he/she should pay the employer the equivalent of wages for that period.
 If by any chance the resignation of the employee violates a contractual obligation to work, they may be liable to damages.
 Labour laws in Kenya on resignation are under the Employment Act, sections 14(5) and 16.